 The Strategic Planning Committee is responsible for strategic planning, including, but not limited to, the development of a written, multi-year strategic plan for the Corporation.

 Alta California Regional Center’s (ACRC) Client Advisory Committee (CAC) is a group of clients that provide information and feedback to the ACRC Board of Directors from a client’s perspective.
 The CAC shall consist of up to twenty-five members appointed by the Board of Directors and representative of the various categories of disability served by ACRC.
-The CAC works to provide information and feedback to the Board from a client prospective.

 The Executive Committee functions as a steering committee to advise and support the other Board committees, and an intake point for emerging issues and reviewing of POS policies.
 The Executive Committee routinely reviews Board Policies, develops new Board Policies as indicated, participates in developing Board training and serves as a liaison with DDS.
 The Executive Committee shall be composed of the President, Vice-President, Secretary, Finance Committee Chair, ACRC Client Representative, and Member-at-large.
 At such times as the Board of Directors is not